Between reduced powers and ultrapowers: Countable saturation of composite quotients

 To find $\Phi$, note that a finitely generated submodel of a model of $T_\sfU$ is a finite Boolean algebra with a distinguished ultrafilter.
 This ultrafilter is uniquely determined by the atom that belongs to it.
 Write $A$ and $B$ as increasing unions of finite Boolean algebras, $A=\bigcup_j A_j$ and $B=\bigcup_j B_j$ such that $|A_j|=|B_j|$ for all $j$.
 By recursion find isomorphisms $\Phi_j\colon A_j \to B_j$ such that $\Phi_{j+1}$ extends $\Phi_j$ for all $j$.
 This sequence uniquely determines an isomorphism $\Phi\colon A\to B$ that extends $\Phi_0$.

 This shows that in a countable model of $T_\sfU$ the type of a finite subset is uniquely determined by its quantifier-free type.
-Since the language is countable this holds in arbitrary models of $T_\sfU$ and completes the proof. \end{proof}
+Since the language is countable this holds in an arbitrary model of $T_\sfU$ and completes the proof. \end{proof}

 \begin{theorem} For every structure $B$, if $\cU$ is a P-point ultrafilter on $\bbN$ then the structure $(B^\infty,B^\cU,\pi_\cU)$ is countably saturated. \end{theorem}

 \begin{proof} Fix $B$, $\cU$, and a countable satisfiable type $\bt(\bar x)$ over